-And after negotiations a decision was made to name the village after President Paul Kruger influence on the area after he as a voluntarily exile lived his last days in the town of Clarens in Switzerland.
-Following the Free State-Basotho War of 1865 – 1866, where five Transvaal burghers were murdered in the Eastern Free State, and as a result war was declared between the Transvaal and the Basotho leader, Moshoeshoe.
+And after negotiations a decision was made to name the village after President Paul Kruger’s influence on the area.
+After he as a voluntarily exile lived his last days in the town of Clarens in Switzerland, following the Free State-Basotho War of 1865 – 1866.

 Today Clarens South Africa the over 100 year old town is known as a tourist magnet.
 As it’s a getaway destination for city dwellers who can easily hop in their car and escape the urban lifestyle for the farm life by driving to Clarens, which is only 300 km (3 hours) from Johannesburg and Bloemfontein and 400 km’s (4 hours) travel from Durban to experience all that the town has to offer.
 Such as its pristine rivers ideal for fly fishing as Clarens South Africa has the best Trout fishing spots in SA and great grade three and four water rapids when White water river rafting in the Ash River.

 Great, open space of land where you can be out in the fresh air, participating in the towns activities of Archery, going on a Hot air balloon ride, 4×4 Trails and Abseiling.
 And also partake in the towns favourite sports of playing Golf at the Golf and Trout Estate or choose to go mountain hiking on the town’s main attractions its mountains.
 Mountain biking or horse-back riding by following trails behind the majestic Maloti Mountains or quad bike riding with routes that follow the foothills of the Rooiberge.